syncfusion-content/fileformat-docs/File-Formats/DocIO/Windows-Phone.md

 {% endtabs %}

-The following code example illustrates how to load the file by using file open picker in Windows Phone.
+The following code example illustrates how to load the Word document by using file open picker in Windows Phone.

 {% tabs %}

 {% highlight c# %}

-//create the file open picker
+//Create the file open picker

 var picker = new FileOpenPicker();